Solutions to problems as well as support

 Today they have a well documented and fully functional system that we manage remotely.

 We often say, don’t tell us what you need, tell us what your business problems are.
 An excellent example of this is a solution we provided for a London based driving school.

 The business consisted of the owner who was actively teaching and several other instructors.
 Individual instructors manage appointments with current students, and new clients typically came in through the office.
 There were several problems with this; the office could not discuss availability with instructors who could not answer their phones while teaching and the company were aware that some of the instructors were teaching some students privately.

 Our solution was simple but effective.
 We set up a company email and shared calendar system with each instructor having a company email and calendar on their phone.
 The instructors share their schedules with the office, so all instructor calendars are visible on a single screen on the office computer.

-We were asked by a long-term charity customer to move their IT infrastructure to a new office.
-This was the ideal opportunity to fix some of the problems that existed in the old system that they did not want to spend money on.
-People usually think that making things better will always cost money, but not in this case.
-They had a video conferencing system which used 4 ISDN 2e lines which were costly regarding line rental as well as call charges.
-Reinstalling 4 ISDN 2e lines would involve paying install charges at the new site.
-The solution was to install a second broadband line and an enterprise-class router and route the video conference traffic through the Internet.
+Our solution was to install a second broadband line and an enterprise-class router and route the video through the Internet.
 There were many benefits to this new design.
 Firstly we saved the cost of installing new lines and were able to dispense with all the extra cabling and several devices.
+There were no further call charges.
 The second line gave fault tolerance for other Internet traffic.
-Last and not least the video conferencing worked better over the new system than the old.
-In summary, it was better in every way and saved £1706 annually not including the call costs or the install costs.
+Last and not least, the video conferencing worked better over the new system than the old one.
+In summary, it was better in every way and saved £1706 annually, not including the call costs or the installation costs.

 One unusual project we did for them was the remote control of irrigation for a roof garden in Malta.